FortiPower/PowerFGT/README.md

 ## Unable to connect
 if you use `Connect-FGT` and get `Unable to Connect (certificate)`

-Try to connect using `Connect-FGT -SkipCertificateCheck`
+The issue coming from use Self-Signed or Expired Certificate for Firewall Management Try to connect using `Connect-FGT -SkipCertificateCheck`

+You can use also `Connect-FGT -httpOnly` for connect using HTTP (NOT RECOMMANDED !)

 # List of available command
 ```powershell